boazmichaely/jira-sheets-sync/README.md

 ## Security

-- Update `token.js` with your real token but don't commit it after updating
+- Update `token.js` with your real token for local use
 - The repo contains a template version with placeholder token
 - Never commit actual credentials to any repository